zhongshan2020/neuropsychiatric_research/folder1/piDNM_summ_Jan.md

 5, In addition, we observed higher DNM overenrichment for potantial splicing sites (predicted by spidex), but not for RNA structure changing sites (RNAsnpM3 and RNAfold).

-Overall, we may could prioritize for novel ASD genes using combination of RBP binding sites and LOF, missense mutations.
+Overall, we may could prioritize for novel ASD genes using combination of RBP binding sites and LOF, missense, splicing mutations.

 Details about Methods and Data could be supplied on request.